-To qualify for the award of the degrees of Bachelor of Communication and Media Studies / Bachelor of Laws a candidate must complete, satisfactorily and independently, each of (a), (b) and (c) as follows:
+Students who enrol in the Bachelor of Communication and Media Studies / Bachelor of Laws must complete each of (a), (b) and (e) as follows:

-- a) all compulsory Law subjects; - b) elective subjects to the value of 56 credit points from the LLB Schedule.
-To be eligible for the award of Honours, candidates must complete either LLB313 or LLB314; - c) complete all compulsory (core) subjects in the Bachelor of Communication and Media Studies and - i) the required subjects of one of the major studies in that degree; - ii) no more than 48 credit points shall be for 100-level subjects; and - iii) where necessary, undertake elective subjects not having the prefix LAW from the Course Structures of the Bachelor of Laws, the Bachelor of Communication and Media Studies or the General Schedule to ensure that at least 264 credit points have been completed.
+- a) all compulsory Law subjects in the sequence set out in the relevant Course Program; - b) elective subjects to the value of 40 credit points from the LLB Elective Law Schedule; - to be eligible for the award of LLB Honours (calculated in accordance with method 4), a candidate must complete LLB313: - d) to be eligible for the award of LLB (Honours by Research), a candidate must complete LLB448 Research Honours in Law.
+The Honours grade will be calculated in accordance with method 1; - e) complete all compulsory (core) subjects in the Bachelor of Communication and Media Studies and - i) the required subjects of one of the major studies in that degree; - ii) no more than 48 credit points shall be of 100-level subjects; and - iii) where necessary, undertake elective subjects not having the prefix LAW from the course structures of the Bachelor of Laws, the Bachelor of Communication and Media Studies or the General Schedule to ensure that at least 264 credit points have been completed.